fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 ### 1. Voice Command Misinterpretation
 **Problem:** When using `--awake-wav` or `--done-wav` options, the satellite would not correctly understand voice commands after wake word detection.

+**Cause:** Two issues were present:
-**Cause:** The microphone was being muted during awake.wav playback, causing audio loss with Bluetooth devices.
-Bluetooth audio streams cannot be properly paused and resumed like regular audio devices.
+- The microphone was being muted during awake.wav playback, causing audio loss with Bluetooth devices
+- The satellite was immediately sending audio to the STT server, including the awake.wav sound itself

+**Solution:**
-**Solution:** Added automatic detection of Bluetooth devices and disabled microphone muting when Bluetooth is detected.
+- Added automatic detection of Bluetooth devices and disabled microphone muting when Bluetooth is detected
+- Implemented a streaming delay that prevents audio from being sent to the STT server until after the awake.wav has finished playing

 ### 2. Prolonged Listening State
 **Problem:** The LED indicator would remain on for an extended period after finishing speaking.